veracruz-project/veracruz/COMPONENTS.markdown

 authenticity of the isolate with remote attestation use this for all communication between them and the trusted runtime.
 It is located in the `veracruz-client` directory
-- Sinaloa: is an untrusted "bridge"/server component executing on the delegate's machine, outside of the isolate, and which routes encrypted communication between the various principals and the isolate.
+- Veracruz server: is an untrusted "bridge"/server component executing on the delegate's machine, outside of the isolate, and which routes encrypted communication between the various principals and the isolate.